-Additionally, the growth of the electric vehicle market as customers transition from Internal Combustion Engine vehicles poses a risk of uncertainty in the residual value estimates that we assume in our pricing.
+Additionally, the growth of the electric vehicle market as customers transition from Internal Combustion Engine vehicles poses a risk of uncertainty in the residual value estimates that we assume in our pricing, especially in the second hand electric vehicle market which is still relatively immature.
 This could impact the Company's relative competitiveness in the market where other lenders take a different view of residual values, and/or could result in the need to adjust the Company's impairment provisions.

 The Company is out of scope of the Streamlined Energy and Carbon Reporting ("SECR"), as it does not have to report on SECR in its own Director's report where included in the Group's SECR statement of a UK Group report.
-Further information in respect of SECR is included within the Lloyds Banking Group plc Annual Report and Accounts for 2021, which does not form part of this report, available on the Lloyds Banking Group plc website.
+Further information in respect of SECR is included within the Lloyds Banking Group plc Annual Report and Accounts for 2022, which does not form part of this report, available on the Lloyds Banking Group plc website.